 The up-to-date and precise linguistic and cultural knowledge can help in the solving of global problems related to the environment, climate change and well-being, and will benefit trade, tourism and immigrant integration.

-The Helsinki University Humanities program is also part of the faculty, with specific subjects are Indigenous Cultures and Languages and Environmental Humanities.
+The Helsinki University Humanities Programme is also part of the faculty.
+Programme's specific subjects are Indigenous Cultures and Languages and Environmental Humanities.

 On the trail of shared experiences

 How do we ensure mutual understanding?
 How does social interaction work?
 Linguists are addressing such questions with social scientists through the Intersubjectivity in Interaction project.
-This project is the Academy of Finland’s Centre of Excellence 2012–17 and is led by Professor Marja-Leena Sorjonen at the Department of Finnish, Finno-Ugrian and Scandinavian Studies.
+This project is the Academy of Finland’s Centre of Excellence 2012–17 and is led by professor Marja-Leena Sorjonen.

 Historical research looks at shared experiences and interaction from the point of view of the history of ideas, democracy and economy.
 Academy Professor Markku Peltonen studies the early stages of representative democracy.
 The Driving Forces of Democracy project takes a closer look at the patterns of democratization in Finland and Sweden.
 The Capitalism, State and Society research group, led by Professor Markku Kuisma, delves into the interaction between capitalism and society in Modern Europe.